 But none of these changes happens in a vacuum.
-Most importantly, technology is only one piece of the puzzle.
+Most importantly - and this is where many districts err - technology is only one piece of the puzzle.
 Digital transformation requires several factors working together to be successful.
 Focusing on the technology alone won't result in real, systemic change.